HSAFoundation/HSA-Runtime-Reference-Source/README.md

 ### Package Dependencies

-The following support packages are requried to succesfully build the runtime:
+The following support packages are requried to succesfully build the runtime and sample:

 * libelf-dev
 * g++